One of the most common ingredients that you’ll find on the nutrition label of pre-workout supplements is beta-alanine.

 Who Can Benefit The Most From Beta-Alanine In Pre-Workout?

-Athletes who go through intense resistance training or who engage in workouts where they push themselves through endurance training can benefit from beta-alanine in pre-workout.
+Athletes who go through intense resistance training or who engage in workouts where they push themselves through endurance training can benefit from beta-alanine pre-workout.

 Let’s break that down a bit more.